Super Dave (TV series): On-air promotion

 Weekly 30-second promos were produced by Showtime Networks to promote the series.
 The announcer was Doug Jeffers, who abandoned his typical breathy relaxed style for one that was more ringmaster-like in tone and emphasis.
 The music bed for each promo was a generic track called "Circus, Circus, Circus".
 The producer of the bulk of these promos was Steve Kolodny, who was given a yearly appearance on the show as "a film student who has produced a Super Dave music video".

 Syndication

 Reruns started airing on Comedy Gold on September 6, 2011.
 The show was dropped from its schedule in September 2015.

-It is currently rerunning on Adult Swim since October 11, 2021.
+It is currently rerunning on Adult Swim Canada since October 11, 2021.